Sheryl Sandberg: Lean In

 Sandberg released her first book, Lean In: Women, Work, and the Will to Lead, co-authored by Nell Scovell and published by Knopf on March 11, 2013.

 The book concerns business leadership and development, issues with the lack of women in government and business leadership positions, and feminism.
 As of the fall of 2013, the book had sold more than one million copies and was on top of the bestseller lists since its launch.

 The book has been reviewed by various media outlets.
-In Lean Out by former Facebook employee Marissa Orr, the point that women should not have to mimic men and that society needs to change to adapt to women's issues instead is made.
+In Lean Out, former Facebook employee Marissa Orr affirms that women should not have to mimic men and that society needs to change to adapt to women's issues instead.
 The book has also been criticized by Vox Media for overlooking the struggles of mothers who may not be able to "lean in."
 Zoe Williams in The Guardian referred to Lean In as "an infantilising, reactionary guide for ambitious women."
 She emphasizes Sandberg's contradictory approach in both criticizing and upholding misogynistic workplace practices.
-She has further been perceived by The Guardian as a COO who avoids engaging in this crisis.
+Sandberg has been denounced by The Guardian as a COO who avoids engaging in this leadership crisis.

-Furthermore, following the Facebook–Cambridge Analytica data scandal, Sandberg's willingness to actually lean in has been put into question by Roger McNamee.
-"She's not leaning in at all," McNamee said, in a reference to Sandberg's widely read book published five years ago.
+Furthermore, following the Facebook–Cambridge Analytica data scandal, Sandberg's willingness to actually lean in was questioned by Roger McNamee.
+"She's not leaning in at all," McNamee said, in a reference to Sandberg's widely read book published five years before.
 "If ever there was a time for her to lean in, this is it."